mmikowski/hi_score/README.md

 The load time measurements were made using a local HTTP server.
 Remote devices over slow networks would have a much larger delta in favor of SuperPack.

 ---
-## Namespaces
+## Name-spaces
-Namespaces enable us to provide a suite of web apps that share a great deal of code but have instances and data cleanly isolated.
-Namespacing across JS and CSS can help one trace behaviors to the controlling code faster and with greater accuracy.
-We can open them in the Chrome browser (`bin/xhi install && google-chrome ex*.html`) and use the developer tools to see this in practice.
+Name-spaces enable us to provide a suite of web apps that share a great deal of code but have instances and data cleanly isolated.
+Name-spacing across JS and CSS can help one trace behaviors to the controlling code faster and with greater accuracy.
+We open them in the browser (`bin/xhi install && google-chrome ex*.html`) and use the developer tools to see this in practice.

 When we view Example 1 (`ex01.html`) we can open the browser development tools (press `<shift>-<ctrl>-i` or `<shift>-<cmd>-i` on a Mac), type `ex01` into the JavaScript console and press `<return>` to inspect that value.
-We can see that this single variable that contains our entire application.
+We see that this single variable that contains our entire application.
 When we enter `ex02` we see that it is `undefined`.
-When we visit the Example 2 (`ex02.html`) instead we can see that `ex01` is `undefined` and `ex02` contains our app code using a similar process.
+When we visit the Example 2 (`ex02.html`) instead we see that `ex01` is `undefined` and `ex02` contains our app code using a similar process.

-We also namespace our CSS classes to avoid collisions.
-When we inspect the HTML of the Example 1 app we can see that nearly all classes start with an `ex01-` prefix.
+We also name-space our CSS classes to avoid collisions.
+When we inspect the HTML of the Example 1 app we see that nearly all classes start with an `ex01-` prefix.
 When we inspect Example 2 tab we find the prefix is `ex02-`.
-As with the JavaScript namespacing, the prefixes are hierarchical.
+As with the JavaScript name-spacing, the prefixes are hierarchical.
 For example, the `ex02-_lb_` class was generated for use by the `ex02-_lb_` module.
 During the build process selectors are shortened along with property values as long as they use the property-name structure.
 For example, `ex02-_shell_title_underscore_` will compress to something like `ex02-jp`.

 ---
 ## Using an upstream source